davetron5000/naildrivin5.com/_posts/2025-03-19-one-week-with-desktop-linux-after-a-20-year-absence.md

 integration, their software has gotten much worse over the last 10 years, often foisting zero-value features on users.

+<aside class="pullquote">Many apps I use are web apps, and that those apps are pretty good</aside>

 The other thing that surprised  me was just how many apps I use are web apps, and that those apps are pretty good, especially when run as a standalone "web app" and not as a tab in Firefox.

 Ironically, Apple provides a great UI for doing this via Safari Web Apps (it's too bad they also hamstring what a PWA can do on iOS).
 The situation on Linux is rather dire.
 Chrome supports it, but it's cumbersome, and Firefox, of all browsers, provides zero support for it.
 But, [FirefoxPWA](https://addons.mozilla.org/en-US/firefox/addon/pwas-for-firefox/) to the rescue!